asjadnaqvi/DiD/README.md

 Note: GitHub installations are messing up the table due to line length.
 This will be sorted out soon.

 # DiD knowledge curation
 Here are people who are actively involved in curating information on the latest DiD developments.
-This includes blogs, lecture series, tweets
+This includes blogs, lecture series, tweets.

 ## Blogs
-[Scott Cunningham](https://www.scunning.com/): This Substack is the go to place for an easy-to-digest explanation of the latest metric-heavy DiD papers: https://causalinf.substack.com/
+[Scott Cunningham](https://www.scunning.com/): This Substack is the go to place for an easy-to-digest explanation of the latest metric-heavy DiD papers: https://causalinf.substack.com/.

 ## Events and Videos